March Gardening Tips

 Bare root, potted or burlapped plants can be planted now.
 Bare root plants need to be planted early before new growth starts.
 The best selection of bare root plants is found in February and March.

-Hardy vegetables such as cabbage, broccoli, radishes and beets, can be planted from seed as soon as the soil begins to warm up.
+Hardy vegetables such as cabbage, broccoli, radishes and beets, can be planted from seed as soon as the soil reaches 45 degrees.
 A good sign of the time for planting is when maple leaves begin to appear.

 Flower and vegetable seeds can be started indoors for earlier flowers and produce.
 Plant seeds three to six weeks before they are to be planted outside.